Mission & Goals

 - Eighty percent or more of program graduates will be rated as satisfactory by employers.

-- Eighty percent or more of program graduates will rate the program as “preparing them well” for entry-level practice in the fields of community nutrition or school nutrition.
+- Eighty percent or more of program graduates will rate the program as “preparing them well” for entry-level practice.

 Program Goal 2